rwbutler/Updates/README.md

 For more information [see here](https://github.com/Carthage/Carthage#quick-start).

+## How It Works
+Updates is a framework which automatically checks to see whether a new version of your app is available.
+When an update is released, Updates is able to present the new version number and accompanying release notes to the user giving them the choice to update.
+Users electing to proceed are seamlessly presented the App Store in-app so that updating becomes effortless.

+How does Updates achieve this?
+Firstly, it makes use of the [iTunes Search API](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/index.html) to retrieve the version number of the latest version of your app available from the store.
+Along with this, the release notes and numeric App Store identifier are fetched for your app which means that when a new version is released, Updates is able to tell your users the version number of the update as well as what's new.

+Using the numeric App Store identifier, if the user elects to update then Updates can present the App Store allowing the user to seamlessly update without ever the app.

+If you would prefer to set this information manually (rather than having Updates retrieve it for you), you may do so by specifying a JSON configuration file.
+Furthermore, having a JSON configuration file allows you to specify whether or not Updates checks automatically or manually - you may then later toggle this setting remotely.
+Alternatively, everything can be configured programmatically in the case that this is preferred.

 ## Usage

+There are two ways of using Updates - having it check for updates automatically, or providing the update information manually via a JSON configuration file.

+### Configuration

+#### Check for updates automatically
+#### Notify of updates manually

 In order to check whether new app versions are available invoke `checkForUpdates` as follows: